sushmaa13/Titanic-Survival-Prediction/README.md

-# 🚢 Titanic Survival Prediction - ML Web App
+🚢 Titanic Survival Prediction - ML Web App(a CODSOFT project)

 This project predicts **whether a passenger on the Titanic would survive** based on their information.